What is the second largest country in South America? The total area of South America extends to 17,835,252 km² divided across 12 countries.

 Argentina’s Prominent 4 Haunted Places

 Argentina has multiple areas where ghosts stay.
-These are the horror places you should consider visiting with a torch when you are in Argentina.
+You should consider visiting these horror places with a torch in Argentina.
 Bajo Negro lies at Cinco Saltos, a region commonly referred to as the City of Witches.

-There is black magic and so much darkness and occurrences happening in the region.
+Black magic and so much darkness and occurrences are happening in the region.
 Bajo Negro is well-known for being the home of witchcraft and dark magic.
 Rumour say that Bajo Negro sees no sunshine.

 People say that multiple witches organise strange rituals in this place.
 There have been constant sightings of secret cult members adorned in dark shrouds performing paranormal activities.
 Let’s have a look at the following two haunted places.